taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-**"2066: São Paulo, Brazil"**
+**"2066: Mae Jemison Memorial Arboretum"**

 **"It was a day of hope and wonder."**

-**"The Space Consortium had just announced the completion of their third space farm, the Mae Jemison Memorial Arboretum.
-The news feeds were drowning in photos of the glamorous ribbon-cutting event..."**
+**"The Space Consortium had just completed their third space farm, and the news feeds were drowning in videos of the glamorous ribbon-cutting event..."**

 We see beautiful, important people draped in gorgeously fashionable and unspeakably expensive formal attire, eSyrup fabric programmed to fluidly change colours in response to the lights, the music, and their wearers' moods.

+**"...of the Orbiter home pods that synchronised their velocities with the new arboretum..."**

+In the viewing port of the Arboretum, we see a huge mass of gathered Orbiter home pods, floating in synchronised orbit next to the Arboretum.

-**"...of delicate, mouth-watering hors d'oeuvres made from the succulent crops grown at the two older space farms, in carefully filtered water and pristine soil..."**
+**"...of delicate, mouth-watering hors d'oeuvres made from succulent crops grown at the two older space farms, in carefully filtered water and pristine soil..."**

-**"...of the fleet of orbiting home pods that synchronised their velocities with the new arboretum in order to snag front row seats to this historic moment..."**

 **"...for the world was becoming too dirty, too extreme in its weather, to support industrial planetside farming..."**

 **"...and many people, on this historic day, were starving..."**

 ### Page 2

+**"São Paulo, Brazil"**

 We see Majhee walking briskly through the crowded streets of São Paulo.
 Everyone is wearing what looks like light-weight full-body hazmat suits, flickering a bit as the eSyrup in the material absorbs dangerous radiation in the air.
 All hoods are up, breathing masks and googles are on.
 The air is hazy with smog, the sky a smeared grey-blue, and the mid-morning sun pale.
 As Majhee passes shops and cafes, the daily news appears in hologram-like projections that occupy the ceilings or hover at standing-head-height.
 Other humans have tiny projections coming from subdermally implanted chips in their wrists, palms, ears, or foreheads; these projections surround their wrists, palms, ears, or face with a sphere of light, either sonifying or visualising entertainment, memories, mental models, dreams, news, and scholarly publications.